 What did your family and friends think about you moving to Turkey?

 They were very comfortable with it.
 They knew that I had a sense of purpose in coming here, and they were proud of me.

 Now that I’m married to a woman from Antakya and have two kids, my parents totally get why we’re here.
 They’ve been over to visit many times and really love it over here.

 What were the biggest obstacles you had to overcome living in here in Turkey?

 Finding work that is legal and pays well enough to support a family.
-I finally ended up working remotely for a US company and I now work for the US Military.
+I finally ended up working remotely for a US company.
+You might wonder how this was possible, but with all of the modern-day technology and the tools for real-time communication (resource), it was actually very simple.
+I now work for the US Military.

 What are the good things about living in Turkey?

 Being near my in laws, the Turkish foods, being near the beach and the mountains